unraid/docs/docs/unraid-os/system-administration/maintain-and-update/changing-the-flash-device.md

 :::caution Before you replace

-Before replacing your current flash device, consider running diagnostics:
+Before replacing your current flash device, consider checking it for errors:

 1. Shut down your server and remove the flash device.
 2. Insert the device into a Windows or Mac computer.